orsonteodoro/gcf2/README.md

 to regenerate new lists with `gen_pkg_lists.sh` that will scan binaries for presence of binaries and dlopen().

+If the package is temporarly CFI blocked or a new install, you may try to manually move the package from no-data to lto-agnostic and cfi-world / cfi-system in the emerge*.lst files in order to bypass the pre IR compatibility check only if static-libs will be not built or will have static-libs disabled.

 ## CFI

 You may skip this if you use a hardware based implementation.
 This section